prisma/prisma/docs/tutorial.md

 Photon JS is a type-safe database client for Node.js and TypeScript.
 It's generated from your [Prisma schema file](./prisma-schema-file.md) and provides an ergonomic data access API with CRUD and other operations for your [data model](./data-modeling.md#data-model-definition).
 You can learn more about Photon's generated API [here](./photon/api.md).

 To generate Photon, you first need to add a `generator` to your schema file.
-Go ahead and adjust your `project.prisma` to look as follows:
+Go ahead and adjust your `schema.prisma` to look as follows:

 ```diff
 datasource db {